Falkland Islands: History

 Concerned at the expense of maintaining the Falkland Islands in an era of budget cuts, the UK again considered transferring sovereignty to Argentina in the early Thatcher government.
 Substantive sovereignty talks again ended by 1981, and the dispute escalated with passing time.
 In April 1982 the Falklands War began when Argentine military forces invaded the Falklands and other British territories in the South Atlantic, briefly occupying them until a UK expeditionary force retook the territories in June.
 After the war the UK expanded its military presence, building RAF Mount Pleasant and increasing the size of its garrison.
 The war also left some 117 minefields containing nearly 20,000 mines of various types, including anti-vehicle and anti-personnel mines.
 Due to the large number of deminer casualties, initial attempts to clear the mines ceased in 1983.
 (Note: The minefields were fenced off and marked; there remain unexploded ordnance and improvised explosive devices.
 Detection and clearance of mines in the Falklands has proven difficult as some were air-delivered and not in marked fields; approximately 80% lie in sand or peat, where the position of mines can shift, making removal procedures difficult.)
-Demining operations recommenced in 2009 and were completed in October 2020.
+Landmine clearance work restarted in 2009, in accordance with the UK's obligations under the Ottawa Treaty, and Sapper Hill Corral was cleared of mines in 2012, allowing access to an important historical landmark for the first time in 30 years.
+Demining was completed in October 2020.

 Based on Lord Shackleton's recommendations, the Falklands diversified from a sheep-based monoculture into an economy of tourism and, with the establishment of the Falklands exclusive economic zone, fisheries.
 (Note: In 1976, Lord Shackleton produced a report into the economic future of the islands; but his recommendations were not implemented because Britain sought to avoid confronting Argentina over sovereignty.
 Lord Shackleton was once again tasked, in 1982, to produce a report into the economic development of the islands.
 His new report criticised the large farming companies, and recommended transferring ownership of farms from absentee landlords to local landowners.
 Shackleton also suggested diversifying the economy into fishing, oil exploration, and tourism; moreover, he recommended the establishment of a road network, and conservation measures to preserve the islands' natural resources.)
 The road network was also made more extensive, and the construction of RAF Mount Pleasant allowed access to long haul flights.
 Oil exploration also began in the 2010s, with indications of possible commercially exploitable deposits in the Falklands basin.
-Landmine clearance work restarted in 2009, in accordance with the UK's obligations under the Ottawa Treaty, and Sapper Hill Corral was cleared of mines in 2012, allowing access to an important historical landmark for the first time in 30 years.
 Argentina and the UK re-established diplomatic relations in 1990, but neither has agreed on the terms of future sovereignty discussions.